douglascamata/setup-docker-macos-action/README.md

 - No other OS will be supported.
 - No other installation method for Colima will be supported (means you will always get what Homebrew gives you).

+## Features

+- Safety check to ensure the action is running in macOS.
+- Caches big Homebrew packages to save some CI minutes.

 ## Outputs

 ## `colima-version`